HannahMarsh/pi_t-experiment/README.md

 ### Potential Adversarial Functions:

 - Observe all received onions and their metadata.
-- Modify the bruise counter or other metadata.
+- Bruise or delay onions that pass through their layer (but cannot modify bruise count).
-- Selectively drop onions to cause disruption, such as making onions appear delayed or tampered with when they reach the next hop.
+- Selectively drop onions to cause disruption, such as making onions appear delayed when they reach the next hop.
-- Inject their own onions to create noise or mislead other nodes.
+- Inject their own onions, replicate onions (replay attack) to create noise or mislead other nodes.

 ### Verifying Differential Privacy: